PromiseFru/contribute-to-open-source/README.md

 ## Clone the repository

 Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the clone button and then click the _copy to clipboard_ icon.
+Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.

 Open a terminal and run the following git command: